 Step 5: Now, windows have been installed on your laptop.
 You are ready to use your laptop with a new hard drive.

 Example of Changing Hard Drive

 We are changing the Dell Latitude E7470 drive.
 This model is old now, and it has screws for removing the back.
 Remove its back from the laptop.
 You can see its hard drive is in the left corner.

 To pull the drive itself out, you need to remove its screw and replace it with a new one.
 Reverse this process.

 This process depends on your laptop.
 Most laptops have the same process of doing this.
 But use a web browser for your laptop instruction.
 You may be finding an article or video about your laptop model if you are lucky.

-Now it’s time to backup your data where you have stored.
+Now it’s time to back up your data where you have stored it.
 If you have used clone backup for your data, you might need some software for accessing your data, or if it is saved in google drive or Microsoft Onedrive, Don’t worry, open your backup drive in any web browser and install your data from the drive where you have stored.